Autism

 Autism Today

 There has been much discussion as to why the rate of autism has been steadily increasing since the 1990s.
-One reason is linked to the change in diagnostic nomenclature in 1994.
-At that time, the diagnostic criteria for autism expanded to include children who were not previously considered “on the spectrum.”
+Research suggests that the increase in the incidence of autism is the result of both broadening the diagnostic criteria for autism and increased recognition of autism.

 Current facts about autism: